fogame234/fogamectf/_posts/2025-11-25-knights-of-the-stolen-session.md

 After a disappointing night of false positives, I started fresh in the morning.
 While reviewing everything again, it suddenly occurred to me that I never checked the actual git log history.
 This was a major oof moment.

 Working with my counterpart Lothos, we cloned the git repo locally and dug into the commit history.
-We quickly discovered that the **Git repository itself contained hidden artifacts** left behind in previous commits that nevre appeared in the working tree.
+We quickly discovered that the **Git repository itself contained hidden artifacts** left behind in previous commits that never appeared in the working tree.

 Commands used: